February 21, 2017 Leave a comment

 Of course all of this is a lot easier with charms, a Patronus, magical friends and all kinds of other magical tools, but muggles can make it too.

-*I originally thought of writing these rules are six lessons on how to fight autocrats from the Balkans, but Harry Potter seemed like a more fitting and universal metaphor.
+*I originally thought of writing these rules as six lessons on how to fight autocrats from the Balkans, but Harry Potter seemed like a more fitting and universal metaphor.
 Real life examples from around the non-magical world, however, are plenty.